 As many of the followers of this page know, we here at EOU do the GC/MS screening on the sourced oils for many companies around the globe.
 Many of you also know that our largest client just happens to be the largest essential oil company on planet earth and doesn’t really need me to tout their name here, keeping with the no advertising policy of this page.
 Being in such a unique position we find ourselves not only just doing analysis on essential oils but many times collaborating on full blown research projects that we never predicted could be possible.
 These research projects many times lead to some quite amazing findings and it is these projects that fuel my fire to keep going in this industry.
 The downside to this work is that unfortunately I don’t always get to see the fruits of my research and new discoveries ever make to to market so that everyone can enjoy them because many times an exciting newly discovered oil or natural isolate is just not sustainable from a market and/or supply perspective.
 Enter the latest of such cases, the Aquamarine Frankincense.

-But what if we could find a way, even though its not a sustainable product, to make such an oil available for at least some people to experience it, be a part of history and help fund future research and donate to charity all at the same time?
+But what if we could find a way, even though its not a sustainable product on a mass market scale, to make such an oil available for at least some people to experience it, be a part of history and help fund future research and donate to charity all at the same time?
 I think this may be such an opportunity.
 More on that later.

 So what is the Aquamarine Frankincense?
 Remember when I told you in a previous post about the the new chemotype of frankincense that we discovered that contained methoxy decane as its main component and that this component was thought not to exist in nature?
-Well that research was finally approved for publication in an international journal and below is the abstract of the journal article thats coming out this month.
+Well that research was finally approved for publication in an international journal and below is the abstract of the publication.
 This journal article presents the complete chemical breakdown of this new chemotype of Boswellia and we are the first to publish the analysis of this chemotype.

 Not only distilling the resin in copper give it the beautiful color but it also greatly improved the odor, even though the observable chemistry was exactly the same.
 The differences were obviously due to the copper interacting in two distinct ways.
 The amazing color is due to a very slight amount of copper ions complexing with the oil in a unique way because of the special chemistry that this oil exhibits that no other oil has, we've seen greenish color affects from copper in oils before, but never a color quite like this.
 The improved odor from the copper still is obviously from the copper destroying any of the very trace sulfur containing components that arise during distillation processes that can give an oil an off odor, especially when freshly distilled.